Kullsno2/Kullsno2.github.io/_posts/blog/2018-06-10-how-to-recursion.md

 iterative algorithms.Before we dive deep into the recursion concepts and recur ourselves,read [this](https://www.geeksforgeeks.org/recursion/) article on geeksforgeeks which gives a head start to those who are unaware of the word recursion.
+Aaron Krolik has written an amazing piece about recursion [here](http://qr.ae/TUppT9), and I request you all to give it a read before diving head first into recursion!

 ## Concept